varunbw/leetcode-helper/FAQ.md

 You likely won't need to use `CreateGraph()`, since usually in Leetcode, graphs are represented as a list of edges (`vector<vector<int>>`), instead of giving you dynamically allocated nodes.
 However, there exist exceptions like `Q 133.
 Clone Graph` where you are given a dynamically allocated graph.

 ## How do I know what a function does?
-~~Practice literacy~~ You can hover over a function in VS Code or other editors like it, and it'll show you the comment explaining what the function does.
-Alternatively, you can directly go to either the header file [lch.h](include/lch.h), or the functions respective source files in `src/`.
+~~Practice literacy~~ Each function has a detailed comment explaining what it does, either in the header file, or in the source file, but probably both.
+Editors like VS Code also show you the comment if you hover your cursor over the function for a second.

 ## What file is "output.txt" in .gitignore?
 You can send your output to a file instead of the console if you wish by adding this to `main.cpp`: